m-bock/purescript-ts-bridge.demo/README.md

-# Sample Project for `purescript-typescript-bridge`
+# Sample Project for `purescript-ts-bridge`

+See [purescript-ts-bridge](https://github.com/thought2/purescript-ts-bridge) for further documentation.

 ## Instructions